Project Spotlight: Transforming an Old Restaurant into a Rustic Cabin Getaway

 Due to the size of the range and hood, its placement was fairly obvious from the beginning.
 We positioned it in the center of the left wall and added cabinetry on both sides.
 To the range’s left is convenient storage for pots and pans and the cherry butcher block peninsula with James’s lacquered cedar stump.
 To the right of the range is a short run of cabinetry with a built-in microwave above.
 This area was tricky because of a small step in the floor.
 The solution was lowering the toe-kick for the cabinets on the step to maintain a single countertop height.

-We decided to build a wood hood façade for the stainless hood to create a more seamless look in the upper cabinets.
-I drew up plans for a custom design using panels, fillers, and a valance, and contractor Greg was able to put it all together perfectly.
+We built a wood hood façade for the stainless hood to create a more seamless look in the upper cabinets.
+James’s designer drew up plans for a custom design using panels, fillers, and a valance, and contractor Greg was able to put it all together perfectly.
 Across from the range is the basic sink area with a dishwasher.
 The refrigerator was placed on the adjacent wall next to a unique birch hutch, which added additional storage and appeal.

 The WOW Factor

-In addition to the new kitchen, more improvements were made to the space.
+In addition to the new kitchen, James made more improvements to the space.
 A large pantry was built in just beyond the microwave area.
-And, perhaps most importantly for a cabin on lake, a wall was removed to bring in sunlight and gorgeous views of Calm Lake.
+And, perhaps most importantly for a cabin on lake, he removed a wall to bring in sunlight and gorgeous views of Clam Lake.

-I’m very happy I got to work on this project because it allowed me to think creatively while working within tight parameters.
-It also gave me the opportunity to do something completely different from anything I’ve worked on before.
 When all was said and done, James was thoroughly pleased with the results and said the new cabinets “gave us the ‘WOW’ factor we wanted.”
-I agree; the place looks great!
+We agree; the place looks great!